Petroleum minister bemoans ambiguity in Nigerian oil, gas laws

 By Michael Eboh

-Minister of State for Petroleum Resources, Chief Timipre Sylva, yesterday, emphasized the need for a review of the constitution of the country, calling for clarity in the drafting of the laws of the country, especially legislations affecting the oil and gas industry.
+Minister of State for Petroleum Resources, Chief Timipre Sylva, has expressed discomfort with Nigeria’s legislations affecting the oil and gas industry.

-Tribunal : 60 indigenous lawyers to defend Bauchi gov-elect(Opens in a new browser tab)

-Sylva explained that clarity in the drafting of the laws would eliminate the many disagreements and lawsuits currently witnessed in the Nigerian oil and gas industry and save the country from huge judgement debts, such as the Process and Industrial Development, P&ID, issue.
+Sylva explained that clarity in the drafting of the laws would eliminate the many disagreements and lawsuits currently witnessed in the industry and save the country from huge judgement debts, such as the Process and Industrial Development, P&ID, issue.

 Speaking in Abuja, at a workshop organized by the Petroleum Technology Development Fund, PTDF, for counsels of the Federal Ministry of Justice and other stakeholders in the Nigerian oil and gas industry, Sylva also highlighted the need to build the capacity of judicial workers in the workings of the oil and gas industry.